shorebirdtech/handbook/security.md

 This document exists both for education of our employees as well as for reference by our customers.
 Changes are welcome and should be reviewed by Eric.

-Shorebird is an software application.
+Shorebird is a software application.
 Most of our code is open source and publicly reviewable on GitHub.
 We use Google Cloud for the bulk of our infrastructure.